Field punishment: 1881–1923

-Field Punishment was introduced in 1881 following the abolition of flogging.
+Field Punishment had been introduced on home service in 1868 and on active service in 1881 as a relatively humane replacement for flogging (the latter was still used in military prisons until 1907).
 It was a common punishment during World War I. A commanding officer could award field punishment for up to 28 days, while a court martial could award it for up to 90 days, either as Field Punishment Number One or Field Punishment Number Two.

 Field Punishment Number One, often abbreviated to "F.P.
 No. 1", "No. 1 field", or even just "No. 1", consisted of the convicted man being placed in fetters and handcuffs or similar restraints and attached to a fixed object, such as a gun wheel or a fence post, for up to two hours per day.
 During the early part of World War I, the punishment was often applied with the arms stretched out and the legs tied together, giving rise to the nickname "crucifixion".
 This was applied for up to three days out of four, up to 21 days total.
 It was usually applied in field punishment camps set up for this purpose a few miles behind the front line, but when the unit was on the move it would be carried out by the unit itself.
 It has been alleged that this punishment was sometimes applied within range of enemy fire.
-During World War I Field Punishment Number One was issued by the British Army on 60,210 occasions.
+During World War I Field Punishment Number One was issued by the British Army on 60,210 occasions (many of those punished were repeat offenders).